Note that this list is presented raw

 The stat files

-files open by the new CIFS file server.
+display also shows any files open by the new CIFS file server.

 TRANSPARENT PROXY AND PRIVATE NETWORKS